Mambila people: Festivals

 The festivals celebrated in Mambilla include the Bol (November), Literr (February), Toshin (January–February), Mbà Sùu (April–June), Tírrìm (September), and Kàtìi (December).
 They are known by other nomenclatures in the Ndòm Plain (northern Tikar lowlands).
 For instance, Bol has an alternative name of "Lùm", which, though known, is less widely used on the Plateau except at Nyo, Mvua and other eastern villages.
 Gùbírr is celebrated in September too and begins at Dieb (Dembe).

 Men travel from village to village for festivities which include dance, sports, and form friendships that promote inter-village relations.
 Masks appear at Mbâ Sùu and can only be seen by men.
 There are many awe-instilling Sùu figures.
 The "Sùuburr" or "Sua Burr" is a Sùu of the first rank, typically like a helmet and worn over the head, resting on the wearers shoulders.
 It is always accompanied by a number of second rank masks like the "Suu Dua" or "Sua Dua", which rest on top of the head.
 Almost all masks and art figures are kept from women as they are not allowed to see them, or be any part of them.
 NB: the above description represent external analysis by foreign collectors.
 Much detail is excluded and local content is largely excluded in line with traditional norms.

-Farmer Grazier disputes
+Farmer Grazers disputes

 In late 2000, and thereafter, particularly on 1 January 2002 when Udawa Fulani mercenaries from Niger and Chad invaded the Mambilla Plateau, conflicts over land led to many Fulani herders being driven from the Mambilla Plateau and becoming refugees in Cameroon and other parts of Nigeria.
 (There were confirmed newspaper and official reports of Fulani mercenaries being brought into Mambilla).

 Similar troubles occurred on 17 June 2017 when a Community Leader was abducted at about 3am in a Gestapo-style operation of the now-disbanded SARS Police brought in by certain actors.
-Again on 1 March 2018, the shooting to death of 2 men in a farm sparked off another round of conflict.
+Again on 1 March 2018, the shooting to death of 2 men in a farm sparked off another round of conflict, that ended with fulani herders being pushed back once again.
+This conflict is based on the intent to displace the indigenous people.